stensmo/SFTPClient.jl/README.md

 The SFTP client supports username/password as well as certificates for authentication.

-The folloing methods are supported: readdir, download, upload, cd, rm, rmdir, mkdir, mv
+The following methods are supported: readdir, download, upload, cd, rm, rmdir, mkdir, mv

 ___Note: You must first use your local sftp client to set up certificates___ This is done in Windows by using Command Line (cmd.exe) or Windows PowerShell. in Linux use your favorite shell.